Elico-Corp/odoo-addons/mrp_production_workcenter_line_reporting/README.rst

 This module is maintained by Elico Corporation.

-Elico Corporation offers consulting services to implement open source management software in SMEs, with a strong involvement in quality of service.
+Elico Corp is an innovative actor in China, Hong-Kong and Singapore servicing well known international companies and as well as local mid-sized businesses.
+Since 2010, our seasoned Sino-European consultants have been providing full range Odoo services:

+* Business consultancy for Gap analysis, BPM, operational work-flows review.
+* Ready-to-use ERP packages aimed at starting businesses.
+* Odoo implementation for manufacturing, international trading, service industry and e-commerce.
+* Connectors and integration with 3rd party software (Magento, Taobao, Coswin, Joomla, Prestashop, Tradevine etc...).
+* Odoo Support services such as developments, training, maintenance and hosting.

-Our headquarters are located in Shanghai with branches in Hong Kong, ShenZhen and Singapore servicing customers from Greater China, Asia Pacific, Europe, Americas, etc...
+Our headquarters are located in Shanghai with branch in Singapore servicing customers from all over Asia Pacific.

+Contact information: `Sales <contact@elico-corp.com>`__